ocsi0520/sentivisor-frontend/docs/build-process/build-entire-app.md

 ## Vite bundler

-The used bundler is [vite](https://vite.dev/) and its config is [vite.config.ts](../../vite.config.ts) As the parts are standalone units, hence we needed to specify [entry points](https://rollupjs.org/configuration-options/#input) for each of them.
+The used bundler is [vite](https://vite.dev/) and its config is [vite.config.ts](../../vite.config.ts) As the parts are standalone units, we needed to specify [entry points](https://rollupjs.org/configuration-options/#input) for each of them.

 We decided to not minify the built code so it is [easier to review](https://developer.chrome.com/docs/webstore/review-process/#review-time-factors).